Qballjos/portainer_templates/README.md

   * sudo docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce

 ** Further Ubuntu Setup items to be Added at a Later Time: **

+   1. Supplemental steps for a PiHole Container, Ubtuntu Server

+   After pulling the container image, and it failing to start, make the following adjustments:

+   * sudo systemctl stop systemd-resolved.service

+   * sudo systemctl disable systemd-resolved.service

+   Next, run the below and edit the name server:

+   * sudo nano /etc/resolv.conf

+   You can change the name server to OpenDNS normally

+   * 208.67.222.222
+   * 208.67.220.220

+** Further Ubuntu Setup items to be Added at a Later Time: **